-I attest that the information provided on this f cited incident or near miss. form, to the best of my knowledge, describes the Signature and Date: as possible but no later than 24 hours followin incident, the reporting party must contact the E cannot be reached.
-It is understood that the appropriate university officials. artment Chair or designee, if unavailable as soon g the incident or near miss.
-In the case of serious Department Chair immediately or designee if they Department Chair or designee will contact the I have reviewed this report: Signature of the Chair of the DON: Date: The Department Chair will retain a copy of this FOLLOW-UP ACTION REQUIRED (To be completed by the Department Chair): s report.
+I attest that the information provided on thi cited incident or near miss. s form, to the best of my knowledge, describes the as possible but no later than 24 hours follow incident, the reporting party must contact the cannot be reached.
+It is understood that the appropriate university officials. repartment Chair or designee, if unavailable as soon ring the incident or near miss.
+In the case of serious to Department Chair immediately or designee if they ne Department Chair or designee will contact the I have reviewed this report: Signature of the Chair of the DON: Date: The Department Chair will retain a copy of t FOLLOW-UP ACTION REQUIRED (To be completed by the Department Chair): his report.
 Individual Interviewed Reported to Agency's Risk Management Education/Training Provided Reported to Dean of CNS Other: Reported to CSUSB Risk Management